Health care workers prepare for arrival of coronavirus in N.C.; group suggests March Madness without fans

 The likelihood that the coronavirus will reach North Carolina, including the Triad, is relatively high, state and local infectious disease experts caution.

-However, they stress that the risk of any individual developing a life-threatening case is minimal.
+However, they stress that the risk of anyone developing a life-threatening case is minimal.

 Still, the federal Centers for Disease Control and Prevention said last week that all Americans should be preparing for the possibility of widespread coronavirus.

-As with the flu, individuals with pre-existing health conditions and the elderly are projected to be more susceptible to serious cases of coronavirus.
+As with the flu, those with pre-existing health conditions and the elderly are projected to be more susceptible to serious cases of coronavirus.

-The vast majority of individuals who come down with the virus, experts say, will experience about a week of symptoms similar to those of flu.
+The vast majority of people who come down with the virus, experts say, will experience about a week of symptoms similar to those of flu.

 “The vast majority of us are going to get through this totally unscathed from a health standpoint,” Dr. Christopher Ohl, an infectious disease expert at Wake Forest Baptist Medical Center, said last week.